stanleyfok/kmeans-engine/README.md

   [![David deps][david-image]][david-url]
   [![npm download][download-image]][download-url]

-[K-means clustering](https://en.wikipedia.org/wiki/K-means_clustering) aims to partition n observations into k clusters in which each observation belongs to the cluster with the nearest mean.
+This k-means javascript implementation is optimised for large and sparse data set by using array of objects as input.

 Most of the other implementation takes a N x M matrix (a 2d array) as input.
 However, if the data matrix is sparse, it would consumed a lot of memory when creating the N x M matrix.
 For example, after td-idf vectors of text documents actually forms a very large sparse matrix.
 The program will take much time to allocate the 2d array and will even quit if there is not enough memory.

-This k-means javascript implementation is optimised for large and sparse data set by using array of objects as input.

 ## Installation